5 Strategic Steps on How to Analyse Data

 Nevertheless, data collection does not produce any meaningful and actionable results without adequately analyzing it.
 You will only end up with numbers and figures with no basis.

-However, there's no rule of the thumb for analyzing data.
+However, there's no rule of thumb for analyzing data.
 Data analysis is based on your requirements and the form of data you wish to source.
 These factors will determine the methods you will adopt.
-That's the more you need to understand the form of data, as well as the best outcomes.
+That's the more you need to understand the form of data and the best outcomes.